SyneRBI/SIRF-Exercises/INSTALL.md

 Author: Kris Thielemans

-An easy way to run the exercises is to use the SIRF Virtual Machine or a Docker image where SIRF has already been installed for you.
-To install SIRF and SIRF-Exercises with these methods, please read https://github.com/SyneRBI/SIRF/wiki/How-to-obtain-SIRF.

-Alternatively you can install SIRF yourself.
-Below are some brief instructions.

 The exercises use [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
 These provide a nice GUI interface to Python.
-You need 2 components:
+You need a few components:
-The jupyter notebook server and a web browser to open it.
+The jupyter notebook server and a web browser to open it, SIRF and the SIRF-Exercises.

+An easy way to run the exercises is to use a GitHub Codespace, the SIRF Virtual Machine or a Docker image where SIRF has already been installed for you.
+Please read https://github.com/SyneRBI/SIRF/wiki/How-to-obtain-SIRF.

+Alternatively you can install SIRF and the SIRF-Exercises yourself.
+Below are some brief instructions.

 ## Installing SIRF and the exercises yourself